proteus-core/ecosystem/README.md

 $ docker run -v ./core:/ecosystem/core -it ecosystem
 ```

+### Non-container setup

+If you want to install the components natively without using Docker, you can follow the steps in the [Dockerfile](./Dockerfile) and the [installation scripts](./install-scripts/)

+## Developing with Proteus

+### Compiler toolchain

+For now, we include a [script](./install-scripts/toolchain.sh) to install the GNU toolchain for RISC-V with Newlib support.
+Later, we should switch this out for our version of the compiler with support for the existing extensions.

+We should probably create/move a top-level Makefile and linker script that can be used by all components to reduce code duplication.

+### Newlib board support package

+Our [board support package](./newlib-bsp/) with standard library functions and an [example project](./newlib-bsp/main.c).

-## Simulation
+### Simulation

-We use a Verilator-based simulation flow.
-`make -C simulation` from the root directory of the container.
+We use a Verilator-based [simulation flow](./simulation/) that can be build with `make -C simulation` from the root directory of the container.

 - `CORE=...`: specify which configuration to build.

 Once the simulation binary is built, the options can be consulted by calling `--help` on it.